 (i) better alignment of research and implementation activities;

-(iii) introduced better processes and systems across four countries to improve data quality, including audit;
+(iii) introduction of better processes and systems across six countries to improve data quality and audit functions;

-(v) provided ongoing technical guidance on all research outputs.
+(v) providing ongoing technical guidance on all research outputs;

-(ii) consolidating all of TechnoServe’s historic data from coffee farmers into a master database to generate new insights about agronomy practices across countries and over time; and
+(ii) consolidating all of TechnoServe’s historic data from coffee farmers into a master database to generate new insights about agronomy practices across countries and over time.